joelz575/vector-field-demo/README.md

 ## Controls
 Function
-> As a 2D vector-valued function, it has an i-vector component and a j-vector component, both of which are functions of x and y
+> As a 2D vector-valued function, it has an i-vector component and a j-vector component, both of which are functions of x and y.

-> Any valid function of x and y will be accepted, including trigonometric functions; anything that [exp4j supports](http://www.objecthunter.net/exp4j/#Built-in_functions)
+> Any valid function of x and y will be accepted, including trigonometric functions; anything that [exp4j supports](http://www.objecthunter.net/exp4j/#Built-in_functions).

+> After changing the function, you must press the "Update Vector Field" button for the visualization to update.

+Speed
+> Controls the internal delay used between updating the position of the point (or points, in the case of a rectangle) when having dropped one onto the field.

+> For cases where larger amounts of computation is involved, changing the speed bar may have little effect; consider changing the resolution instead (see below).

+Resolution
+> Points are essentially moved through approximating a differential by taking very small "steps" according to the current vector, resolution determines the size of these steps.

+> A higher resolution will make it more precise, and will give more accuracy according to the path that should be expected, although this is likely not noticeable.

+> A lower resolution may cause noticeable deviance from expected behavior in certain cases, but often will not make a difference.
+Lowering resolution can also be very useful when computation load is high (such as dropping a rectangle), and may grant a considerable speed boost.

 ## Screenshots
 <img src="https://raw.githubusercontent.com/shrucis1/vector-field-demo/master/screenshots/screenshot_01.png" alt="screenshot_01" height="300"/><img src="https://raw.githubusercontent.com/shrucis1/vector-field-demo/master/screenshots/screenshot_02.png" alt="screenshot_02" height="300"/>